Alex Bolt: 2017: Return to tennis and singles Grand Slam debut

-2018: First ATP Singles win
+2018: First ATP singles win

 Bolt started the season in his home state of South Australia at the inaugural Playford Challenger event, where he lost to Jason Kubler.

 Bolt received a wildcard into the 2018 Sydney International in both singles and doubles, partnering compatriot Jordan Thompson.
 In the singles draw, Bolt lost in the first round to Ričardas Berankis.

 At the Australian Open Bolt lost to Viktor Troicki as a wildcard in the first round in 5 sets.
 Bolt partnered Brad Mousley for doubles and lost in round 1 in 3 sets.

 In March, Bolt qualified for and won the Zhuhai Challenger.

 In June, Bolt won his first ATP World Tour match at the Rosmalen Grass Court Championships, defeating Vasek Pospisil in round 1.

 At the 2018 Wimbledon Championships Bolt qualified for the first time for the singles main draw of this Grand Slam.
 He lost to 21st seed Kyle Edmund in the first round.
 Bolt also partnered 2002 Men's singles Wimbledon champion Lleyton Hewitt in doubles after the pair received a wildcard.
 The pair lost also in the first round.
 In July, Bolt qualified for Hall of Fame Tennis Championships, Atlanta and Washington but lost in first round of all three.
 In August, Bolt lost in the final round of qualifying for the US Open.

-2019: First Grand Slam win and third round in singles
+2019: Australian Open first win and third round, top 125

-Bolt received a wildcard into the Brisbane International but lost in round 1.

 Bolt received a wildcard in the Australian Open where he defeated Jack Sock in four sets for his first Grand Slam win.
-He defeated Gilles Simon in the second round after saving four match points in the 4th set but lost to Alexander Zverev in the third round, 3–6, 3–6, 2–6.
+He defeated 29th seed Gilles Simon in the second round after saving four match points in the fourth set, but lost to Alexander Zverev in the third round.

-In August, Bolt lost in the first round of 2019 US Open – Men's singles qualifying.
-Bolt finished the year with a ranking of World No. 159.

 2020: First ATP Tour quarterfinal

-In January 2020, Bolt reached the quarter final of the 2020 Adelaide International as a wildcard.
+In January 2020, Bolt reached the quarterfinal of the 2020 Adelaide International as a wildcard.

-He was awarded a wildcard into the 2020 Australian Open and played Albert Ramos Viñolas in round 1, winning in five sets, before losing in the second round in 5 sets to eventual finalist, Dominic Thiem.
+He was awarded a wildcard into the 2020 Australian Open and played Albert Ramos Viñolas in the first round, winning in five sets, before losing in the second round in five sets to eventual finalist, Dominic Thiem.
 Bolt finished the year with a ranking of World No. 171.

 2021: Second ATP Tour quarterfinal

 He was awarded a fourth wildcard in a row for the Australian Open main draw where he lost to Grigor Dimitrov in the second round.

 In June, Bolt won the 2021 Nottingham Trophy Challenger as a qualifier defeating Kamil Majchrzak.
-Following this successful run, Bolt received a wildcard to the Wimbledon main draw.
+Following this successful run, Bolt received a wildcard to the Wimbledon main draw, where he defeated Filip Krajinović, before losing to Cameron Norrie in the second round.

-In July 2021, Bolt reached his second ATP Tour singles quarterfinal at Los Cabos.
+In July, Bolt reached his second ATP Tour singles quarterfinal at Los Cabos.
 Bolt finished the year with a ranking of World No. 137.